 About this event

-In the discussion to mark the launch of the forthcoming report by Human Engine and Localis, ‘Commercial Edge: renewing the case for the local investment state’, we want to seize the opportunity to talk about the purpose and current culture of council commercial activity.
+In the discussion to mark the launch of the forthcoming report by Human Engine and Localis, ‘Commercial Edge: renewing the case for the local investment state’, we wanted to seize the opportunity to talk about the purpose and current culture of council commercial activity.

 COVID-19 has dealt a severe blow to councils reliant on commercial revenue and charges to plug the gap on insufficient resources and increased demand.
 Local government secretary Robert Jenrick has gone on record in saying government will not bail out councils for struggling commercial investments.
 Furthermore, our media-fuelled narrative depicts council commercial activity as inherently risky and to be avoided.